 Furtwangen university has a distinctly global outlook which is our hallmark.
 We are one of the most prestigious international universities in Germany with a higher than average number of students and teaching staff spending time abroad every year.
 The University has a large percentage of international students and cooperates with numerous partner universities, companies and research institutions worldwide.
-Our location on three campuses in the beautiful area of south-west Baden-Württemberg, makes HFU an attractive destination for our international guests, who also appreciate the welcoming atmosphere and supportive staff, as well as our close contacts with organizations in the region.
+Our location on three campuses in the beautiful area of south-west Baden-Württemberg, makes HFU an attractive destination for our international guests, who also appreciate the welcoming atmosphere and supportive staff, as well as our close contacts with organisations in the region.

 Furtwangen University cooperates with well over 100 partner universities around the world.
 A world map with our foreign partner universities can be found in our databank.